olegkleiman/crib/session5/readme.md

 # JS Runtime

->This session provided very technical information and may be difficult for unprepared reader.
-Generally, you may omit this session, but it's highly advised to return there when you fill ready.
+>This session provides very technical information and may be difficult for the unprepared reader.
+Generally, you may omit this session, but it's highly advised to return there when you feel ready.

 1. NodeJS EventLoop and UV
 2. V8, JSC, Chakra and others